-Access.bus (A.b): A.b is developed by the Access.bus that generate real time natural data such as voice, motion 25 Industry Group.
+Access.bus (A.b): A.b is developed by the Access.bus Industry Group.
 It is based on the I2C technology of Philips Corporation and a software model of Digital Equipment Corporation (DEC).
 A.b is also designed primarily for asynchronous devices such as keyboards and mouses.
 However A.b is generally considered to be more versatile than ADB.
 A.b's protocol has well defined specifications for dynamic attach, arbitration, data packets, configuration and software interface.
 Moderate amount of functions are required of the controller and interface hardware.
 Thus, the implementation cost is only marginally competitive for the desired desktop application.
 While addressing is provided for up to 127 devices, the practical loading is limited by cable lengths and power distribution considerations.
 Revision 2.2 specifies the bus for 100 kbps operation, but the technology has headroom to go up to 400 kbps using the same separate clock and data wires.
 However, at 400 kbps, A.b still falls short in meeting the requirements of the moderate speed isochronous devices.